videlicet/Pokefight/README.md

 ## Performance

-The <a href="" target="_blank">server</a> is deployed on render.
+The <a href="https://github.com/videlicet/Pokefight-Server" target="_blank">server</a> is deployed on render.
 It can take up to one minute until it respondes if it has been idling.

 The number of browsable pokékmon is reduced to the first generation due to performance issues with reading from the JSON file.